A note to EAGE Members,

 - The responsibilities of the other Board members are specified in the By-Laws.

-- The Association’s Office staff support all Board members in the performance of their duties.
+- Staff employed at the Offices of the Association support all Board members in the performance of their duties.

 XV Regional Councils